Quantifying The Complex Spatiotemporal Chaos of Cardiac Fibrillation in Ionic Models Across Parameter Regimes: Introduction

 \section{Introduction}

 In recent years, there has been growing interest in understanding and characterizing spatiotemporal chaos in cardiac tissue~\cite{mulimani2022dmd,molavi2022spatio,loppini2018spatiotemporal}.
-Spatiotemporal chaos can emerge in cardiac tissue due to its inherent nonlinear dynamics, causing dangerous cardiac rhythm disorders such as fibrillation~\cite{1,2,garfinkel1997,gray1998,shajahan2006}.
+Spatiotemporal chaos can emerge in cardiac tissue due to its inherent nonlinear dynamics, causing dangerous cardiac rhythm disorders such as fibrillation~\cite{1,2,garfinkel1997,gray1998}.
 Being able to quantify the chaos could deepen our understanding of cardiac instability and guide early diagnosis and treatment strategies~\cite{weiss2006,jalife2000}.
-While LE is widely used as an indicator for chaos, most studies focus on temporal LEs derived from full voltage data~\cite{rosenstein1993,5}.
-In practical scenarios, however, only partial observations (short recordings), including APD from optical mapping or ECG, may be available.
+While the largest Lyapunov exponent (LE) is widely used as an indicator for chaos, most studies focus on temporal LE ($\lambda^T$) derived from full voltage data~\cite{rosenstein1993,5}.
+In practical scenarios, however, observed quantities may not be state variables but rather may be derived values, such as action potential durations (APDs) from optical mapping or electrocardiograms (ECGs), and may be limited to short recordings.
 Also, spatial aspects of dynamics are often overlooked in conventional approaches~\cite{hagerman1996,casaleggio1997,valenza2012,pavlov2000}.
-This highlights the need for resource-efficient methods that can also take spatial information into account.
+As a result, there is a need for resource-efficient methods that can take spatial information into account.

-This study aims to quantify the spatiotemporal chaos and explore whether APD sequences in time and space from simulations of ionic cardiac cell models can be used to quantify the underlying dynamics of the system, and provide a measurement for chaos as parameters of the models are varied.
-We apply both temporal (Wolf’s Algorithm~\cite{5}) and spatial-temporal LE~\cite{7} (SLE) methods to data obtained from ionic models, including the 3V-SIM model~\cite{1} and O'Hara-Virág-Varró-Rudy (OVVR) human model~\cite{36}, with different dynamics, under various parameter sets.
-Through a systematic evaluation on several single-spiral wave patterns, we find that the two methods respond differently depending on whether the chaos originates from spiral tip drifting or from shape deformation.
+This study aims to quantify spatiotemporal chaos from simulations of ionic cardiac cell models and explore whether APD sequences in time and space can be used to quantify the underlying dynamics of the system, and to provide a measurement for chaos as parameters of the models are varied.
+We apply both temporal LE (Wolf’s Algorithm~\cite{5}) and spatial-temporal LE~\cite{7} (SLE) methods to data obtained from ionic models, including the Fenton-Karma (FK) model~\cite{1} and Ten Tusscher-Noble-Noble-Panfilov (TNNP) human ventricular model~\cite{ten2006alternans}, for various parameter sets that produce different dynamics.
+Through a systematic evaluation of several single-spiral wave patterns, we find that the two methods respond differently depending on whether the chaos originates from spiral tip drifting or from shape deformation.
 By comparing the LE results with parameter transitions, we can establish a link between chaotic transitions and model gating parameters.